 Summary: The ivy leaf portrayed by

-the red playing-card heart.
-This botanic symbol found in
+into the red playing-card heart.
+This botanic symbol

-ancient Greek and Roman art - primarily in vase painting -
+found in ancient Greek and Roman art - primarily in vase

-represented both physical and, above all, eternal love,
+painting - represented both physical and, above all,

 Over the centuries, the red playing-card heart has become familiar to us through art, architecture, advertising and kitsch; it is cardiology's emblem across the world.

 There is a bulbous, baked-clay goblet in the Museum of Kabul in Afghanistan which dates from the first half of the 3rd millenium B.C., depicting stylized fig leaves with broad stems.
 This decoration can be found on later ceramics of neighbouring cultures.
 As well as other vegetal decorations there appear these same fig leaves - and later ivy leaves - which anticipate the modern heart shape.